Javey/javey.github.io/tpl/pages/documents/properties.md

 ##### Properties.attributes can be rendered to html.

-Everythin in the `properties.attributes` object will be rendered to html.
-So you can set custom attributes in the object.
+Everything in the `properties.attributes` object will be rendered to html.
+So you can set custom attributes in this object.
 For example:

 ```js